russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Caregiving is one of the most selfless and demanding roles a person can take on.
 While it can be deeply rewarding, the emotional, physical, and mental toll it takes is undeniable, leading many caregivers to experience burnout.
 This article will help you recognize the signs of caregiver burnout, understand its causes, and explore proven strategies for prevention and recovery.

 Caregiver burnout is not just about feeling tired.
 It's about recognizing when your well-being is at risk and taking steps to restore balance.
-Let's explore how you can prioritize your needs while continuing to care for your loved ones.
+Let's explore how you can balance your needs with those of your loved ones.

 What is caregiver burnout?